Douglas Fir, SE20 8DL

 Rowley Birkin QC visited on a Saturday afternoon in late January 2017.
 There was just one member of staff on duty, and there were few other customers initially, but it came alive later, and on the following Sunday evening it was packed.
 Piped music was playing: decent pop at a moderate level.
 Heating was from a couple of cheap space heaters, but it was acceptably warm inside.

 The beers on offer were those from Gipsy Hill's range (Anorak, Southpaw, Dissident, Hepcat, Beatnik; mostly £4.60/pint), as well as Dark Star Festival (£4.00/pint, on handpump, in good condition), plus a few other beers, wines and spirits.
 There was no sign of food apart from bar snacks.
+There is a chiller cabinet containing cans for sale from Gipsy Hill and others.

 There was good WiFi (password on a board behind the bar), and many electrical sockets.
-Newspapers (Times, Guardian) were supplied.

-Accessibility: It's not wheelchair-accessible (a small step into the pub, but the toilet is a single, small WC with a step which could be tricky for someone with a slight disability).
+Accessibility: It's not wheelchair-accessible (a small step into the pub, but the toilet is a single, small WC with a step which could be tricky for someone with even a slight disability).